 HelloFresh is continuously refining the customer experience with the website or the mobile applications.
 We validate most of the changes we introduce using experimentation: changes are delivered to a portion of our customers, and are only delivered to more of them if the feedback is positive.
 Creating and maintaining these experiments has been a challenge in the company for a long time.
 Recently, I took part in a complete redesign of the experimentation infrastructure at HelloFresh.
 I'd like to share that story.

-Before we continue, there's a bit of vocabulary that can be helpful to better understand the article:
+Before we continue, there is a bit of vocabulary that can be helpful to better understand the article:

 - "A/B testing": Comparing one or more variations of a webpage (or pages) against each other and measuring how the two variations perform for specifically defined metrics.